fatih/vim-go-tutorial/README.md

 function.

 `]]` and `[[` also accepts `counts`.
-For example if you move to the top again and hit `3]]` you'll see that it'll jump the third function in the source file.
+For example if you move to the top again and hit `3]]` you'll see that it'll jump to the third function in the source file.
 And going forward, because these are valid motions, you can apply operators to it as well!